Treating Classic Hodgkin Lymphoma, by Stage

 If the initial treatment was radiation therapy alone, chemotherapy is usually given for recurrent disease.

-Radiation usually cannot be repeated in the same area.
-If, for example, HL in the chest was treated with radiation and it comes back in the chest, it usually can't be treated with more radiation to the chest.
-This holds true no matter how long ago the radiation was first given.
+Radiation usually can’t be repeated in the same area.
+For example, if Hodgkin lymphoma in the chest was treated with radiation and it comes back in the chest, it usually can't be treated with more radiation to the chest.
+This holds true no matter how long ago radiation was first given.

-If the HL still remains after an autologous transplant, an allogeneic stem cell transplant may be an option.
-Another option, either instead of or after a stem cell transplant, may be treatment with an immunotherapy drug, such as brentuximab vedotin (Adcetris), nivolumab (Opdivo), or pembrolizumab (Keytruda).
+If Hodgkin lymphoma remains after an autologous transplant, an allogeneic stem cell transplant may be an option.
+Treatment with an immunotherapy drug such as nivolumab (Opdivo) or pembrolizumab (Keytruda) may be another option, either instead of or after a stem cell transplant.

 Younes A, Carbone A, Johnson P, Dabaja B, Ansell S, Kuruvilla J. Chapter 102: Hodgkin’s lymphoma.
 In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
 10th ed.
 Philadelphia, Pa: Lippincott Williams & Wilkins; 2015.